 It looks like a surrendered life.

 A life that wants God to be lifted up and glorified.
-For example, a sacrificial life that lays down their self-centered, ego-seeking, tower-building life in order to pursue God more than anything else.
+For example, a sacrificial life that lays down their self-centered, ego-seeking, tower-building life to pursue God more than anything else.

 We see this kind of life in Joshua.
 He was the military commander under Moses who was sent to investigate the Promised Land in Numbers 13.
 Twelve men in total were sent out, one from each of the tribes of Israel.
 Upon their return, ten of the men reported that yes, indeed, the land is all that God promised.
 It is bountiful. rich. and good.